-In GLIDR, you can validate or invalidate your ideas by running Research and Experiments.
+In GLIDR, you can validate or invalidate your ideas by running Experiments.
 When you test your market ideas, you're figuring out your business model.
 When you test your product ideas, you're figuring out exactly what your solution should look like.

 Learn more about the activities you can do to answer these questions in the Index of Methods.

 Market vs. Product

 Do we need to learn about the market or the product?